 3C1B.
 Increase the availability of technology training for all college constituents so that they become familiar in the latest instructional technologies that would gradually lead toward an expanded DE program.

+Feedback: The response satisfactorily addresses the recommendation.
+The response should be written in a narrative form and not in bullets.
+The bulleted paragraphs when converting to narrative form should be re-arranged for a better flow.
+Evidence or sources must be footnoted as per the report outline format.
+On some of the bulleted paragraph, sentences also should be re-arranged for a better flow and the opening statement in the response should be enhanced.
+Refer to the example given in 3A3b.

 Academic Technologies is the department that is responsible for instructional technology along with planning and training for the College.
 Academic Technologies is currently developing a needs analysis which will help the College develop a strategy on how to address DE.
 This will identify the type of training that will be needed to support the DE program.
 Source: email from Wes Gima, Academic Technology Chair, dated 12/4/12